-If a student has close contact (within 6 feet for at least 15 minutes and could be consecutive encounters) with a person suspected or diagnosed with COVID-19, they can return to school after 14 days.
+If a student has close contact (within 3 feet for at least 15 minutes) with a person suspected or diagnosed with COVID-19, there are four (4) quarantining options available.
+Vaccinated people will not need to quarantine.
+The school district will work with the family to coordinate the quarantine time frame based on IDPH guidelines.
 If symptoms develop, the family is encouraged to consult their doctor.
-If a student or staff member tests positive for COVID-19 or is suspected of having COVID-19, parents/guardians of students who had close contact (within 6 feet for at least 15 minutes and possibly over consecutive days) with the individual will be notified of such contact but the individual will not be identified.
+If a student or staff member tests positive for COVID-19 or is suspected of having COVID-19, parents/guardians of students who had close contact (within 3 feet for at least 15 minutes and possibly over consecutive days) with the individual will be notified of such contact but the individual will not be identified.